calvinalkan/better-wordpress-hooks/README.md

 add_action('acme_booking_created', $booking );
 ````

-Now, Wordpress would call all the registered Hook Callbacks which brings us to:
+Now, WordPress would call all the registered Hook Callbacks which brings us to:

 ### How Listeners are called.